 If it has circuitry and requires electricity to power it, Best Buy probably sells it.

-Fry’s is another close competitor and alternative to Radio Shack stores, which offers a huge range of products covering everything from big-ticket consumer goods to smaller computer components and accessories.
+Fry’s Electronics is another close competitor and alternative to Radio Shack stores, which offers a huge range of products covering everything from big-ticket consumer goods to smaller computer components and accessories.

-Fry’s hasn’t been selling consumer electronics for quite as long as Radio Shack (it only started in 1985, making it a relative whipper snapper compared to RS), but it’s been in the game for decades now and has a pretty strong selection of goods.
+Fry’s stores haven’t been selling consumer electronics for quite as long as Radio Shack (it only started in 1985, making it a relative whipper snapper compared to RS), but it’s been in the game for decades now and has a pretty strong selection compared to other retail stores.

-Amazon makes the list of stores like Radio Shack for the simple reason that they sell basically everything.
+Amazon makes the list of stores like Radio Shack for one simple reason:

 When it comes to electronics, they carry both the popular consumer goods that everyone has in their homes (TVs, computers, smart phones, etc.) and the more technical components that DIYers have long loved about Radio Shack.

-Walmart is another Radio Shack alternative that’s very much in the Amazon mould, and offers some of the best deals in the business.
+Retail giant Walmart is another Radio Shack alternative that’s very much in the Amazon mould, and offers some of the best deals in the business.

-Another online-only outlet, Overstock is a lot like Amazon in that they’re an online-only retailer that helped usher in the rise of e-commerce, though obviously not quite as big.
+Overstock is a lot like Amazon in that they’re an online-only retailer that helped usher in the rise of e-commerce, though obviously not quite as big.

 Like Target, their selection of consumer electronics isn’t quite as big as some of the other massive players on this list, but they earn their place the list of stores like Radio Shack thanks to their respectable offerings in all the main consumer electronics categories.

-Today they offer a decent selection of electronics that focuses mostly on mainstream consumer goods, and while they might not be top of mind for electronics, they’re still a great place to get big-ticket items like appliances, along with other smart-home devices.
+Today they offer a decent selection of electronics that focuses mostly on mainstream consumer goods, and while they might not be top of mind for electronics, they’re still a great place to get big-ticket items like appliances and smart home electronics.

 Office Depot’s selection of electronics is admittedly much smaller than some of the other stores like Radio Shack on this list, but it deserves inclusion because it’s one of the best places to turn for (you guessed it) office-specific devices.

 They’ve also branched out well beyond that though, so in addition to computers and office stuff, it’s also a good place to pick up audio visual equipment and smart-home devices.

-Radio Shack doesn’t actually sell Apple products, so this isn’t a direct Radio Shack alternative, but any list of stores that sells stuff like headphones and computer monitors just wouldn’t be complete without it.
+Radio Shack doesn’t actually sell Apple products, so this isn’t a direct Radio Shack alternative.

 And of course, where goes Apple, so goes Samsung.